ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 You can also do the same for a footer.

 ## CSS
-OK, so we've made some content and some custom component, but what about the look and feel?
+OK, so we've made some content and some custom components, but what about the look and feel?
 Yes, of course, let's add some CSS!

+For global styles like  like Google fonts, background colors, or browser resets, create a file called _src/styles/theme.css_ and Greenwood will make sure these styles get applied in the `<head>` of the doucment, outside of any Shadow roots.

-For global styles, Greenwood provides a simple mechanism by simply creating a file called _src/styles/theme.css_ and put any truly global styles we want to apply to our site, like Google fonts, background colors, or browser resets.
-Here are some styles we can add to our site to snap things into place a little bit.
+Here are some styles you can add to your site to snap things into place a little bit.
 _theme.css_
 ```render css
 @import url('//fonts.googleapis.com/css?family=Source+Sans+Pro&display=swap');